-While hazelnuts are considered safe for most people, they’re not recommended for those with an allergy to tree nuts such as pecans and walnuts (some people who are allergic to peanuts may also be allergic to hazelnuts).
+While hazelnuts are considered safe for most people, they’re not recommended for those with an allergy to tree nuts such as pecans and walnuts (also some people who are allergic to peanuts may also be allergic to hazelnuts).

 In addition, there is a small risk of cross-contamination in some processing facilities that handle other nut products.

 Finally, hazelnuts, like other nuts, are fairly energy-dense and so can be easy to overeat.
 An ounce of nuts is the recommended portion size, which is about a small handful.

 The Bottom Line

 Hazelnuts are a great addition to your diet and have been linked to a host of health benefits, including better cardiovascular health, weight loss, and an improved sense of well-being.
 Like any other energy-dense food, just be sure to consume in moderation.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - A comprehensive study of hazelnut oil composition with comparisons to other vegetable oils, particularly olive oil (2003, researchgate.net)

 - Polyphenols, Oxidative Stress, and Metabolic Syndrome (2019, hindawi.com)